mdbergmann/emacs-ocamlunit/README.md

 This mode can be enabled for basically every buffer but only `tuareg-mode` buffers are supported.
 On other code or project it just saves the buffer.

-To run the tests a buffer use the key sequence: `C-t c`.
+To run the tests a buffer use the key sequence: `C-c t`.
 This will first save the buffer and then run the tests using `dune`.

 After the first execution of `ocamlunit-execute` you can view the "OCamlUnit output" buffer for test output.